nelsonjchen/gargantuan-takeout-rocket/BACKUP_JOURNAL.md

 * Had to split up services.
 * Made it to two takeouts.
 * Still about ~1.6TB?
 Something around there.
+* Bucket for some of them are in "datalibration" bucket.
+Back to US?

 ## December 2023